varnish/Varnish-Book/varnish_book.rst

 Varnish timeline:

 - 2005: Ideas!
-Verdens Gang (www.vg.no, Norways biggest newspaper) were looking for alternative cache solutions.
+Verdens Gang (www.vg.no, Norway's biggest newspaper) were looking for alternative cache solutions.
 - 2006: Work began.
 Redpill Linpro was in charge of project management, infrastructure and supporting development.
 Poul-Henning Kamp did the